DINA-Web/dina-collections-data-model-use-cases/collection/15-Search_specimens_by_taxon.md

 ### Searching using taxonomy
 1. User enter the name of a taxon
-1. The system display information about the name (see [30.
+1. The system display information about the name (see [taxonomy/30.
 Search taxon names](../taxonomy/30-Search_taxon_names.md))
 1. The system display all specimens where the current identification is related to the taxon (e.g. including synonyms)

 ## Success post-conditions

-1. The specimen information is saved in the database and a unique identifier is assigned to it.
+1. The user can visualize all the specimens related to the provided taxon name.

 ## Notes